 The classification module features an MLP-based label classifier, denoted by $F_y$, which takes the transformed feature vector $\textbf{h}$ as input and outputs the probability of being labeled as 1 (i.e., false) for the piece of information characterized by feature vector $\textbf{x}$.
 Concretely, we have

-where $\hat{y}$ is the predicted label for the piece of information, $\text{MLP}_2$ is an MLP with trainable parameters $\theta_y$, and $\text{Sigmoid()}$ denotes the sigmoid function.
+where $\hat{y}$ is the predicted label for the piece of information, $\text{MLP}_2$ is an MLP with the ReLU activation function for its internal layers and trainable parameters $\theta_y$, and $\text{Sigmoid()}$ denotes the sigmoid function that converts the output of $\text{MLP}_2$ to a probability value.
 The classification module is trained by minimizing the total cross-entropy loss summed over all labeled source domain information:

 where $X^S=\cup_{j=1}^{k} {X}^{S_j}$ and $y$ is the true label of $\textbf{x}$.
 Minimizing $\mathcal{L}_y$ trains the classification module to score high probabilities for true labels, thereby inducing a model with low source error (i.e., $\sum_{j=1}^k\epsilon_{S_j}(h)$ in Proposition~\ref{theorem:multi}).